VB6Hobbyst7/FF4-Randomizer/readme.txt

 b - Balance item distribution.
     If this flag is set, the randomizer will do its best to give items of appropriate power level for where they appear.
-This includes treasures, if you randomize those, and starting equipment, if you randomize equip skills or the equipment list.
+This includes treasures, starting equipment, and shops.

 c - Randomize the menu commands of actors.
     Spell sets will also be redistributed along with the regular commands.